-The five Caribbean citizenship-by-investment programs — St. Kitts and Nevis, Antigua and Barbuda, Dominica, Grenada, and Saint Lucia — let qualifying applicants obtain a second passport in 4–8 months without ever setting foot on the islands (Antigua requires a 5-day visit).
-After the 2024 regional MoU, all five share a $200,000 floor.
+The five Caribbean CBI programs — St. Kitts and Nevis, Antigua and Barbuda, Dominica, Grenada, and Saint Lucia — let qualifying applicants obtain a second passport in 4–8 months without setting foot on the islands (Antigua requires a 5-day visit within the first 5 years).
+After the March 2024 regional MoU, all five share a $200,000 floor and tightened due-diligence standards.

-Who this is for: Frequent travelers, people with restrictive passports, or anyone needing optionality fast.
+Who this is for: Frequent travellers, holders of restrictive passports, or anyone needing optionality fast.

 Investment routes